 The Clery Act requires colleges and universities to publish an annual report every year by Oct.
 1 that contains three years worth of crime statistics and certain security policy statements including sexual assault policies which assure basic victims' rights, the law enforcement authority of campus police and where the students should go to report crimes.

-The complete text of the Clery Act is available on the Security On Campus, Inc. website as are the implementing regulations published by the U.S. Department of Education.
+The complete text of the Clery Act is available on the Clery Center website as are the implementing regulations published by the U.S. Department of Education.